sanjujosh/auto-image-renamer/README.md

 ## How It was Built

 1. Find all the images in the given directory
-2. Stream images using uploads.im API, and then with its URL, send request to Microsoft's API to caption.
+2. Images will be sent to microsoft API, they process the image and sent back a caption.
 3. Rename the files with new name from the VISION API

 ## Disclaimer

-It uses uploads.im api to stream the files, do not use it with personal images.
+It uplods the images to Microsoft servers, do not use it with personal images. (or use it with caution)

 ## Credits